 Requests for Accommodations

 The Office of Equity & Inclusion (OEI) responds to requests for accommodation from faculty, staff, and other employees with disabilities.
 An employee with a disability should contact their department to request an accommodation, unless the employee would prefer to work through OEI first.
 When an employee contacts a department to request a job modification or accommodation, there is no need for the department to contact OEI unless the department wishes to deny the request, or would like to discuss the accommodation with OEI before providing it.
 Only OEI, through an interactive process including the employee and the department, can assess whether to deny a request for an accommodation.
-The OEI first determines whether the employee has a qualifying disability; if so, the OEI facilitates a process between the employee and the department to ascertain whether or not an accommodation can be made.
+The OEI first determines whether the employee has a qualifying disability; if so, the OEI facilitates a process between the employee and the department to ascertain whether or not reasonable accommodation can be made.
 As needed, the OEI may also help a department identify and/or secure resources for an agreed-upon accommodation.

 The resources below consist of information and links to programs, services and activities of the university for students only.

 Disability Access Services (DAS) assists students with disabilities as they navigate the university.
 The DAS website maintains information related to students, academics, and accommodations.
 Some specific information includes:

 - Student responsibilities related to receiving accommodations

 - The DAS Student Handbook contains additional information about accommodations; learn more by visiting the linked site.

 Admissions and Enrollment